RETURN TRIP: DuBois Central Catholic Makes it Back to PIAA Class A Championship Game with 4-2 Win Over Dock Mennonite

 Sophomore Aiden Snowberger was strong through seven innings, giving up just two runs on seven hits while striking out four.
 The defense behind him was brilliant and flawless and Blake Pisarcik continued his torrid stretch at the plate with a two-run double in the second that gave the Cardinals a 2-0 lead.

-Carter Hickman homered to lead off the fourth to give Snowberger another run of insurance, and then Brayden Fox made it 4-0 in the top of the fifth with a RBI groundout.
+Carter Hickman homered to lead off the fourth to give Snowberger another run of insurance, and then Brayden Fox made it 4-0 in the top of the fifth with an RBI groundout.

 “Snowy was great,” said DCC coach Adam Fox.
 “He flooded the zone.
 He’s such a competitor.
 He wanted the ball.
 He did his thing.
 He’s a tremendous kid.
 We’re lucky to have him.”